-Other - please justify.

-40 CFR 122.41(M) - BYPASSES: The federal Clean Water Act (CWA), Section 402 prohibits wastewa sewage (wastewater) beyond the headworks.
-A bypass is defined as treatment facility, [40 CFR 122.41(m)(1)(i)].
-Additionally, Missouri intentional diversion of waste streams from any portion of a treatme Only under exceptional and specified limitations do the federal regulits treatment process.
-Bypasses are prohibited by the CWA unless a 122.41(m)(4)(i)(A), (B), & (C).
-Any bypasses from this facility are Missouri's Standard Conditions I, Section B, part 2.b.
-Additionally, similar devices designed for peak wet weather flows. • Bypasses occur or have occurred at this facility. □ This facility does not anticipate bypassing.
-303(d) LIST & TOTAL MAXIMUM DAILY LOAD (TMDL): Section 303(d) of the federal Clean Water Act requires that each state for which adequate water pollution controls have not been required. whole body contact (such as swimming), maintaining fish and other and wildlife.
-The 303(d) list helps state and federal agencies keep to pollution control programs. ack of wat ers that are impaired but not addressed by normal water polition control programs.
-A TMDL is a calculation of the maximum amount of a given polluta affected.
-If a water body is determined to be impaired as listed on the ie 303(d) li ist, then a watershed management plan will be developed that shall include the TMDL calculation This facility discharges to a 303(d) listed stream. ☐ - This facility does not discharge to a 303(d) listed stream. - This facility discharges to a stream with an EPA approved TMI DL.
-Part VI - Effluent Limits Determination APPLICABLE DESIGNATIONS OF WATERS OF THE STATE: As per Missouri's Effluent Regulations [10 CSR 20-7.015], the water categories.
-Each category lists effluent limitations for specific parar Table and further discussed in the Derivation & Discussion of Limit ch are presented in each outfall's Effluent Limitation Table and further discussed in the Derivation & Discussion of Limit s section. ☐ Missouri or Mississippi River [10 CSR 20-7.015(2)] Special Streams [10 CSR 20-7.015(6)] Lakes or Reservoirs [10 CSR 20-7.015(3)] Subsurface Waters [10 CSR 20-7.015(7)] Losing Streams [10 CSR 20-7.015(4)] $\bowtie$ All Other Waters [10 CSR 20-7.015(8)]
+40 CFR 122.41(M) - BYPASSES:

+The federal Clean Water Act (CWA), Section 402 prohibits wastewater dischargers from "bypassing" untreated or partially treated sewage (wastewater) beyond the headworks.
+A bypass is defined as an intentional diversion of waste streams from any portion of a treatment facility, [40 CFR 122.41(m)(1)(i)].
+Additionally, Missouri regulation 10 CSR 20-7.015(9)(G) states a bypass means the intentional diversion of waste streams from any portion of a treatment facility, except in the case of blending, to waters of the state.
+Only under exceptional and specified limitations do the federal regulations allow for a facility to bypass some or all of the flow from its treatment process.
+Bypasses are prohibited by the CWA unless a permittee can meet all of the criteria listed in 40 CFR 122.41(m)(4)(i)(A), (B), & (C).
+Any bypasses from this facility are subject to the reporting required in 40 CFR 122.41(l)(6) and per Missouri's Standard Conditions I, Section B, part 2.b.
+Additionally, Anticipated Bypasses include bypasses from peak flow basins or similar devices designed for peak wet weather flows.

+- Bypasses occur or have occurred at this facility.

+\boxtimes - This facility does not anticipate bypassing.

+303(d) LIST & TOTAL MAXIMUM DAILY LOAD (TMDL):

+Section 303(d) of the federal Clean Water Act requires that each state identify waters that are not meeting water quality standards and for which adequate water pollution controls have not been required.
+Water quality standards protect such beneficial uses of water as whole body contact (such as swimming), maintaining fish and other aquatic life, and providing drinking water for people, livestock and wildlife.
+The 303(d) list helps state and federal agencies keep track of waters that are impaired but not addressed by normal water pollution control programs.

+A TMDL is a calculation of the maximum amount of a given pollutant that a body of water can absorb before its water quality is affected.
+If a water body is determined to be impaired as listed on the 303(d) list, then a watershed management plan will be developed that shall include the TMDL calculation

+- This facility discharges to a 303(d) listed stream.

+- \boxtimes This facility does not discharge to a 303(d) listed stream. - This facility discharges to a stream with an EPA approved TMDL.

+Part VI - Effluent Limits Determination

+APPLICABLE DESIGNATIONS OF WATERS OF THE STATE:

+As per Missouri's Effluent Regulations [10 CSR 20-7.015], the waters of the state are divided into the below listed seven (7) categories.
+Each category lists effluent limitations for specific parameters, which are presented in each outfall's Effluent Limitation Table and further discussed in the Derivation & Discussion of Limits section.

+] Missouri or • Mississippi River [10 CSR 20-7 7.015(2)] --- ------------- --------------- ----------- ---------- -----------

+Lake or Reservoir [10 CSR 20-7.015(3)]

+Losing [10 CSR 20-7.015(4)]

+Metropolitan No-Discharge [10 CSR 20-7.015(5)] Subsurface Water [10 CSR 20-7.015(7)] All Other Waters [10 CSR 20-7.015(8)]